crate/cratedb-guide/docs/feature/query/recurrent.md

 ### CrateDB Cloud - SQL Job Scheduler

-Specifically for CrateDB Cloud deployments, there is the SQL Job Scheduler option.
-As the name says, it allows you to schedule jobs in the Cloud platform to run in a defined interval through a centralized user interface.
-Whether you're looking to move data between tables or schedule regular data exports, the SQL Job Scheduler equips you with the necessary tools.
+CrateDB Cloud deployments offer the SQL Job Scheduler.
+The scheduler runs jobs at defined intervals through a centralized user interface.
+Use it to move data between tables or schedule regular data exports.

 Use the Cloud Console Automation menu to create a new job.
 Define the name, interval, and the exact query to run.
 You can activate/deactivate the job and review its execution history.